keithmcnulty/wikifacts/README.md

 cowsay::say(wiki_randomfact())
 #>
 #>  --------------
-#> Here's some news from 04 December 2016.
-Magnus Carlsen defeats Sergey Karjakin to retain the World Chess Championship title.
+#> Here's some news from 14 December 2019.
+In a non-binding referendum, Bougainville votes for independence from Papua New Guinea.
 (Courtesy of Wikipedia)
 #>  --------------
 #>     \
 #>       \